thepramodgeorge/Evallo-Website/.vscode/features/login/login_dw.md

 Implementation notes
 --------------------
 - OAuth redirect: `signInWithOAuth` is called from the client with `options.redirectTo` pointing at `${window.location.origin}/dashboard`.
 That ensures the provider redirects back to the app after authentication.
 Note: the redirect URL must be whitelisted in the Supabase project's Redirect URLs.
+- OAuth account selection: Added `queryParams: { prompt: 'select_account' }` to force Google to show the account selection screen after logout, preventing automatic sign-in with the previously used account.
 - Client-side guard: The login form and app subscribe to `supabase.auth.onAuthStateChange`.
 When the `SIGNED_IN` event occurs or `supabase.auth.getSession()` returns a session, the app navigates to `/dashboard` using `router.push('/dashboard')`.
 - Logout: `supabase.auth.signOut()` clears local session and triggers a `SIGNED_OUT` event.
 After sign-out the app navigates to `/`.
 - Fetching Google profile photo: Supabase stores provider data in `user.user_metadata` and sometimes in `user.identities[0].identity_data` for OAuth providers.
 The code now prefers `identities[0].identity_data.picture` or `avatar_url` and falls back to `user_metadata.picture`.